$169 Plus Shipping

 -12 inch round opening for optimal airflow

--Heavy-duty polypropylene bracing system: rust-free, better performance, longer-lasting than metal bracing, internal spider adds stability.
+-Heavy-duty aluminum bracing system: rust-free, better performance, internal spider adds stability.

 -Durable brown color finish